 The big downside is that they won’t help with all species of bees and wasps, and any cleanup or repairs will be your own responsibility.

 Watching a beekeeper at work is something of a treat.
 They lure the entire colony into a box hive, which then goes to a new home.
 Very few beekeepers will remove bees from a wall cavity or crawl spaces, and many will suggest extermination in such cases, regardless of the species.

 One nice thing about hiring a beekeeper (besides doing your part for the environment) is that you probably live near one.
 Honeybee Swarm Removal is a national database of beekeepers who are willing to adopt your fluffy yellow invaders.

 Hiring a local keeper means you can not only feel good about saving the bees, but you can enjoy their honey by purchasing from that apiary.

 Exterminators are a good choice when you know there’ll be some follow-up work and the bees you’re dealing with aren’t protected.
 They use chemicals to kill the entire colony, then destroy the nest and seal off any access points to prevent another infestation down the road.

 Beekeepers often do the job at no cost, since they’re gaining a valuable commodity.
 Unfortunately, wasps and colonies that have been exposed to pesticides are less useful and will include a removal fee.

 Meanwhile, exterminators will always charge, but perform a far wider range of extractions.
-I suggest first identifying the kind of bee or wasp first, then calling an exterminator only if nearby beekeepers won’t do the job.
+Try to identify the kind of bee or wasp first, then call an exterminator only if nearby beekeepers won’t do the job.

-For additional pricing info, including a more comprehensive fee breakdown, I suggest checking out Cost Helper.
+For additional pricing info, including a more comprehensive fee breakdown, check out Cost Helper.